 Reading with your child is one of the best gifts you can give them.
 Even the littlest babies are learning when you read to them.
 Plus, your baby will enjoy the snuggles and the sound of your voice.

 Give your baby a new perspective on life (and some vestibular input) by holding your baby face down using your arm across his tummy to support him.

 This position can be helpful for gassy babies, but un-gassy babies will enjoy it too!
 Gently sway your baby side to side.
 You can even make airplane noises if you want.

 13. Pleasant Conversation

 Talking is teaching.
-Talking is one of the most essential aspects of language development and it starts from Day 1 (some would even argue it starts in the womb).
+One of the most essential aspects of language development is talking, and it starts from Day 1 (some would even argue it starts in the womb).
 Talk to your baby often throughout the day.